vinayakshnd/px-ptool/README.md

 2. Cloud Name (digitalocean or gcp or azure)

 Following are additional flags which are to be provided in case of `apply` or `reset`

-`--vm_creds`    : | delimited string with public and private key for gcp and digitalocean, username and password for azure

 `--region`      : Region in which the VMs and disks should be created